Skip to main content

-Fix blur and full-screen color artifacts with Vibe Typer on Hyprland and Niri.
+Fix blur and full-screen color artifacts with Vibe Typer on KDE Plasma, Hyprland, and Niri.

 The Issue

-Some Wayland tiling window managers can apply effects to Vibe Typer's transparent recording-indicator window.
+Some Linux desktop environments and Wayland tiling window managers can apply effects to Vibe Typer's transparent recording-indicator window.

 Depending on your compositor configuration, this can look like: